SeC-Hikit/Hikit/README.md

 - JDK 8
 - Maven 3

+## Test
+There are two main types of tests written to address the S&C QA: unit tests and integration tests.
+The latter require the dependencies to be up and running as they test the connection with them.
+In order to run them, execute `mvn install --P it`.

 ## Dependencies
 S&C needs the following services to run in order to fully operate:
 - [MongoDB 4.x](https://www.mongodb.com)